hedyhli/site/content/posts/2021-02-23-about-this-site.md

 This site is where my gemlog/blog (maybe even phlog) live.
-It is statically generated with [Hugo](https://gohugo.io/) and is rsync-ed to my `public_html` and `public_gemini` directories for HTML and gemini on [tilde.team](tilde.team) respectively on build.
+It is statically generated with [Hugo](https://gohugo.io/) and is rsync-ed to my `public_html` and `public_gemini` directories for HTML and gemini on [tilde.cafe](tilde.cafe) respectively on build.

 ### ~team and the Tildeverse